How to pat test a kettle

 Portable Appliance Testing (PAT) is a crucial aspect of ensuring electrical safety in the workplace.
 It involves regularly inspecting and testing any electrical appliances that can be moved or portable, to ensure that they are safe to use and comply with the relevant safety regulations.
 This process is essential for identifying potential faults or hazards in electrical equipment that could lead to accidents, injuries, or even fires.

-See also How to draw a minotaur
+See also How to pronounce diarrhoea

 Why is Portable Appliance Testing important?